-You have come to the right article for a balanced view of the benefits of online and offline lessons for learning Japanese.
+You have come to the right article for a balanced view of the benefits of offline vs online Japanese lessons.
 These ideas come from our experience of providing affordable Japanese lessons both offline and online at Japan Switch.
 Do not listen to any teacher or company that says one method is better than the other.
 Both methods have different benefits and depending on how you learn, goals, and living situation, your ideal platform can differ.

 Most articles comparing online and offline lessons quite suck to be honest.
 Most of them just seem to be copy pasting the content from other articles and regurgitating the same obvious ideas.
 A smart reader like you does not need to be told that online lessons are more convenient schedule wise.